RecordPlayerAdvice.comUpdated March 2026

 Budget Tier: £100-200

-The Audio-Technica AT-LP60X is where most people should start, and where many happily stay. *(Price when reviewed: ~£120 | Check price)* It's fully automatic: press a button and the arm drops onto the record by itself.
+The Audio-Technica AT-LP60X is where most people should start, and where many happily stay. *(Price when reviewed: ~£120 | View on Amazon)* It's fully automatic: press a button and the arm drops onto the record by itself.
 When the side finishes, it lifts and returns.
 No counterweight adjustments, no alignment fiddling, no learning curve.

 Professional reviewers consistently rank it as the best budget option.
 User forums are full of people who bought it as a "starter" and never felt the need to upgrade.
 That says something.

-For wireless flexibility, the Sony PS-LX310BT adds Bluetooth output. *(Price when reviewed: ~£180 | Check price)* Pair it with any Bluetooth speaker or headphones and you're listening without cable clutter.
+For wireless flexibility, the Sony PS-LX310BT adds Bluetooth output. *(Price when reviewed: ~£180 | View on Amazon)* Pair it with any Bluetooth speaker or headphones and you're listening without cable clutter.
 The sound quality through the wired outputs matches the AT-LP60X.
 Through Bluetooth there's slight compression, but most people don't notice or mind.
+See our best Bluetooth turntable guide for more wireless options.
 Both are available at Amazon UK, Richer Sounds, and most high street electronics retailers.

 Mid-Range: £200-400